 The first line, yin, shows one whose heart is a vessel filled with sincerity.
 Accord with such a person brings good fortune, so it is wise to go out of one's way to encourage harmony.

-The second line, yin, shows that true harmony with external forces must begin within.
+The second line, yin, shows true harmony with external forces must begin within.
 Such a fortunate person maintains an attitude of honesty, sincerity, and straight forwardness.

-The third line, yin, shows that it is useless to strike an accord with someone who has evil objectives.
+The third line, yin, shows it is useless to strike an accord with someone who has evil objectives.
 Show tolerance, but don't accept such a person into confidence.

-The fourth line, yin, says that it is wise to seek accord with those who are in a more advanced state of knowledge or consciousness.
+The fourth line, yin, says it is wise to seek accord with those who are in a more advanced state of knowledge or consciousness.

-The sixth line, yin, says that harmony alone is not enough.
+The sixth line, yin, says harmony alone is not enough.
 There must be forward movement or nothing is accomplished.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.